guptakaran11/grasskode-website/content/post/travel/dondet.md

 - Your passport(of course)
 - Passport size photo(if you don't have it, the shop can make one for you)

 The shop provides glue and anything else you would need to fill the form.
-They also exchange your left over Dollars and Cambodian Riels for Lao Kip.
+They also exchange your left over USD and Cambodian Riels for Lao Kip.

 **Pro Tips:**

-- The visa and stamping fee is best paid in Dollars so check the list of visa fee before hand and keep those extra dollars for paying off the fee.
+- The visa and _"stamping fee"_ is best paid in USD so check the list of visa fee before hand and keep those extra USD for paying off the fee.
+- Visa fee is only paid in cash.
+No cards accepted.
-- Dollars and Cambodian Riels do not work in Laos.
+- USD and Cambodian Riels do not work in Laos.
 When you are buying a bus ticket for yourself make sure you get rid of all your left over Riels first.
 If for some reason you don't manage to finish them the shops at the border are your last resort.
-Dollars are dollars you can use them anytime in your future travel or at Duty free while leaving the country.
-The border shop exchange dollars for Lao Kip too.
+USD can be used in your future travel or at Duty free while leaving the country.
+However, the border shop exchange USD for Lao Kip too.
 - You don't really need Lao Kip till you reach Don Det, unless you are hungry the moment you cross over to Lao.
-You can get Kips at the ATM of the first town.
+You can get Kips at the ATM of Nakasong.
 We did that.
+There is no ATM on Don Det though you can get the usual money exchange.

 After completing our forms we walked to the immigration office and a French family of 4 was ahead of us.
 They submitted their passport and the departure slip to someone's hand at the first window, no one could see the face or the name of the officer even if they wanted to.
-There was a second window where you could get your passport back with an exit stamp after you had paid the _"stamping fee"_.
+There was a second window where you could get your passport back with an exit stamp after you had paid the [_"stamping fee"_](https://www.tripadvisor.com/ShowTopic-g293949-i9320-k11458400-Cambodia_Laos_border_crossing_Big_SCAM-Laos.html).
 The French were given their passports without being asked for any money!
 Great.
 It was our turn and obviously we were asked $2 each as a _stamp out fee_ :angry:.
 All done we started walking to the Laos Border.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/48087236653_c824c56c2f_c.jpg" data-toggle="lightbox">